 If the refund is distributed to you after April 15 of the year following the excess deferral, the excess funds will be taxable in the calendar year deferred.
 In addition, the excess funds and earnings on the excess contribution (if applicable) will be taxed the year the refund is distributed.

-You will receive a 1099-R for the applicable tax year once the distribution is processed, which you can use to report your excess contributions, gains or losses for income tax purposes.
+You will receive a 1099-R for the applicable tax year once the distribution is processed, which you can use to report your excess contributions, gains or losses for income tax purposes in the year of the distribution.

 The above information is intended as general information.
 As always, if you have specific questions about your situation, you should consult your tax advisor.